leadr-msu/markdown/README.md

 * Item

 # For showing code or markdown
-`To make your code appear like this ` use a back tick `
+`To make your code appear like this ` encase your text/code with backticks (`) on on each side

 # Tools to write in Markdown: